Investment

 The caveats

 Not all Birkins appreciate equally.
 Neutral colors (black, etoupe, gold, etain) in standard leathers (Togo, Epsom, Clemence) hold value best.
 Seasonal colors and exotic leathers can be more volatile.
 Size matters too.
-The Birkin 25 has been the strongest performer over the past three years, driven by a trend toward smaller bags.
+The Birkin 25 has been among the strongest performers over the past three years, driven by a trend toward smaller bags.

 Should you buy a Birkin as an investment?